gitworkflows/meshplay/docs/pages/project/contributing/contributing-docker-extension.md

 OR

-You can visit the [Docker Hub](https://hub.docker.com/extensions/meshery/docker-extension-meshery) marketplace to directly install Meshplay extension in your Docker Desktop.
+You can visit the [Docker Hub](https://hub.docker.com/extensions/meshplay/docker-extension-meshplay) marketplace to directly install Meshplay extension in your Docker Desktop.

 #### Using `Docker CLI`

 Meshplay runs as a set of containers inside your Docker Desktop virtual machine.

-{% capture code_content %}docker extension install meshery/docker-extension-meshery{% endcapture %}
+{% capture code_content %}docker extension install meshplay/docker-extension-meshplay{% endcapture %}
 {% include code.html code=code_content %}

 ## Set up the server

-In the root directory of meshery, run the following command:
+In the root directory of meshplay, run the following command:

 ### To install/update the UI dependencies:
 {% capture code_content %}make ui-setup{% endcapture %}